jeremenichelli/jeremias.codes/src/posts/2024-12-02-media-query-css-functions.md

 }
 ```

-This smart trick got me thinking about other media queries that were recently added to the CSS spec and we could take advantage in this form.
+This smart trick got me thinking about other media queries recently added to the CSS spec that we could use in this form.

-## Most of your media queries are binary states
+## Media queries are binary states

 If you think about it, every time you declare a media query, you are creating a binary state.
 Something applies or doesn't apply depending on a condition.

-Inside media queries you add styles for several selectors, modify multiple rules for each or assign new values to CSS variables.

-But as I mentioned before, on this last case the amount of lines of code grows and readability takes a toll.

-### Media queries as functions
+This is why this new `light-dark` function makes so much sense.
+Let's expand this syntax to other similar media queries.

-For example the still experimental `prefers-reduced-transparency` query.
+For example the still experimental `prefers-reduced-transparency` one.
 Important to avoid opaque colors when the user requires it for better readability.

 ```css
 .toolbar {